Leica Digilux 3 vs Panasonic L1

 Both the Digilux 3 and the L1 have been discontinued, but can regularly be found used on eBay.
 The L1 was replaced by the Panasonic L10, while the Digilux 3 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Panasonic websites.

 So how do things add up?
 Which of the two cameras – the Leica Digilux 3 or the Panasonic L1 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Leica Digilux 3:

 - More prestigious: Has the Leica luxury appeal, which ensures a high resale price.

 - More modern: Is somewhat more recent (announced 6 months after the L1).

-Reasons to prefer the Panasonic Lumix DMC-L1:
+Arguments in favor of the Panasonic Lumix DMC-L1:

 - More affordable: Was introduced into a lower priced category (33 percent cheaper at launch).

 - More heavily discounted: Has been on the market for longer (launched in February 2006).